 Montreal is only 120 miles from Ottawa and she was spending today’s equivalent of a thousand dollars a month on long distance telephone charges.
 Our short evenings together usually ended with "If faut que je fasse un appel" (I have to make a call).

-She talked about the man she yearned to be with; I talked about the woman I couldn't live with and couldn't live without.
+She talked about the man she yearned to be with.
 The man whose company she craved she described as a brilliant man, a brilliant misunderstood artist.
 The man she talked about was confined to a state institution.

 It may have been the Twiggy-like figure with the sad, misty blue eyes that first talked about seizing the moment before self-preservation interfered and spoiled it.
 It was just talk — we were just talking.
 Who has not talked or thought about leaving on his or her own term and not according to some mythical god's timetable.